 Tom Gordon is an executive member of the Science Party.
 He completed his bachelor's degree in Astrophysics and a Graduate Diploma in Science Communication from the Australian National University.
 He furthered his studies in France and Portugal in the International Space Industry before returning to Australia where he was a High School Science teacher for four years.
 After a short employment at the National Measurement Institute, Tom moved to the Science Communicator role he now holds at the University of Sydney.
 Tom and his family live in Sydney.

 Peter Xing is an executive member of the Science Party.
-He works as a manager in a large accounting firm after completing a Bachelor of Commerce and Law and a Masters in Taxation.
+He works as a manager in a large professional services firm after completing a Bachelor of Commerce and Law and a Masters in Taxation.
 Born in Harbin, China, his family migrated to Australia when he was 7 years old and he has since lived in Sydney for over 22 years.
 An enthusiast for research and development in artificial intelligence and biotechnology, Peter has been helping to grow the futurist and transhumanist community in Australia.

 Social Media Officer